 Sixth Grade Santa Cruz Mountains (Mt.
 Cross) Trip – April – Naturalists At Large

 Seventh Grade Pinnacles Trip – April – Naturalists At Large

 Eighth Grade Yosemite Trip – June – Yosemite Institute

-Please note that due to Covid-19, some of the initiatives listed, including Extended Day Programs, Athletics, Service Learning and Outdoor Education are operating in a restricted capacity or not in effect for the 2020-21 school year.
+Please note that due to Covid-19, some of the initiatives listed, including Extended Day Programs, Athletics, Service Learning and Outdoor Education are operating in a restricted capacity or not in effect until further notice.